Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Introduction

 \subsection{Second main new idea: the vertex test function}

-The second goal of the present paper is to provide the reader with a general yet handy and flexible method to prove a comparison principle, allowing in particular to deal with Hamiltonians that are quasi-convex with respect to the gradient variable and are possibly discontinuous with respect to the space variable at the vertices.
+The second main contribution of this paper is to provide the reader with a general yet handy and flexible method to prove a comparison principle, allowing in particular to deal with Hamiltonians that are quasi-convex and coercive with respect to the gradient variable and are possibly discontinuous with respect to the space variable at the vertices.

 It is known that the core of the theory for HJ equations lies in the proof of a strong uniqueness result, \textit{i.e.} of a comparison principle.
 It is also known that it is difficult to get uniqueness results for discontinuous Hamiltonians.
 Indeed, the standard proof of the comparison principle in the Euclidian setting is based on the so-called \emph{doubling variable technique}; and such a method, even in the monodimensional case, generally fails for piecewise constant (in $x$) Hamiltonians at discontinuities (see the last paragraph of Subsection~\ref{ss.kr}).
 Since the network setting contains the previous one, the classical doubling variable technique is known to fail at vertices \cite{schieborn,acct,imz}.